-In recent reports and extensive research, the Rothschild Family, or ‘The House of Rothschild’ and its wealth has uncovered some unfathomable details.
+In recent reports, the Rothschild Family, or ‘The House of Rothschild’ and its wealth has been uncovered in detail.
 Investopedia highlights not only the historical context of the Rothschild Family but the reported current holdings of $2 trillion in assets today.

-According to some, the estimates sit around a net worth of more than $350 billion when family members’ wealth is combined.
-Essentially, this makes The House of Rothschild the world’s wealthiest family of all time.
+Research reveals the estimate sits around a net worth of more than $350 billion when family members’ wealth is combined.
+This makes The House of Rothschild the world’s wealthiest family in recorded history.

 A Climb from Humble Beginnings

 Believe it or not, the Rothschild name was not always synonymous with grandeur and extravagance.
 In 1744, Mayer Rothschild was born and then raised in a Jewish ghetto in Frankfurt.
-The ghettos served as a barrier between Christians and Jews, and making a decent living was difficult.
+The ghettos served as a barrier between Christians and Jews, creating difficult living circumstances.

-Nonetheless, after Mayer Rothschild became an orphan, aged 12, he took on an apprenticeship with a banking firm in Hanover, Germany, and from there, studied banking and foreign trade.
+Nonetheless, after Mayer Rothschild was orphaned at age 12, he took on an apprenticeship with a banking firm in Hanover, Germany.
+This led to his study in the banking and foreign trade.

 A Banking Empire is Born

-According to Investopedia, Mayer Rothschild returned to Frankfurt as a young man, and continued the trade business that his father, Amschel Moses Rothschild started.
+Mayer Rothschild returned to Frankfurt as a young man to continue the business his father, Amschel Moses Rothschild, had started.
 Along with the help of his brothers, the business expanded after serving nobles and Crown Prince Wilhelm himself.
-He was given the “Crown Agent” title before going on to marry and to have five sons and five daughters.
+Mayer was given the “Crown Agent” title before going on to marry and have five sons and five daughters.

 Building Business on the Back of a War

 The French Revolution was pivotal in the Rothschild family’s success.
 The Austrian army, during the war, was supplied with horses, uniforms, wheat and equipment by the Rothschild banking empire.
-At the same time, Rothschild’s five sons were sent across the borders to set up and establish banking in Frankfurt, Naples, Vienna, Paris, and London.
-This essentially shored up the Rothschilds to be the “first bank to transcend borders.”
+During this time, Rothschild’s five sons were sent across the borders to establish banking in Frankfurt, Naples, Vienna, Paris, and London.
+This shored up the Rothschilds as the “first bank to transcend borders.”